Sunday School Program

 First Congo Summer Sunday School kids coloring

-Each class begins with “Joys and Concerns”, where children have a chance to share about things happening in their lives, and then lift up those things to God in prayer.
+Each class begins with prayer time, where children have a chance to share things they are worried about, things they are sorry for, and things they are excited about in their lives, and then lift up those things to God in prayer.
 This practice fosters community and is a constant reminder of the Christian practice of praying together.

 The Sunday school classes use lessons from the Shine curriculum from Brethren Press.
 Children are welcomed to a place where they are known and loved, where their questions are taken seriously, and where they can gather to hear God’s story and together find meaning for their lives.
 Shine guides children to stretch and grow toward God’s light, and then shine that light to others through storytelling, wondering questions, re-telling the story, and an activity.